yuyan-z/Codecamp-Project/README.md

 | `task -h` | Get help |

 ### Configuration
-The Configuration can be modified in `config.py`, including the attributes of task, the choices range, and help text
+The configuration can be modified in `config.py`, including the attributes of task, the range of choice and help text for attributes